liamchampkin/liamchampkin/content/notes/inspiration-4.md

 https://mutt0-ds.github.io/posts/2023/02/obsidian-productivity-second-brain/

 ## 12 Signs You’re Working in a Feature Factory
-John Cutler article details twelve signs your team is focusing on producing more features, regardless of whether they are valuable to customers or not.
+John Cutler's article details twelve signs your team is focusing on producing more features, regardless of whether they are valuable to customers or not.
 These signs include a lack of a clear product vision, a culture of shipping new features frequently, and focusing on outputs rather than outcomes.
 The article suggests that to avoid being a feature factory, product teams need to prioritise outcomes over outputs and focus on delivering customer value. https://amplitude.com/blog/12-signs-youre-working-in-a-feature-factory-3-years-later